 Training, Education and Outreach

-MU Health Care's Air Medical Service team members attend monthly training and case review sessions to assure our care is meeting the highest standards.
+Air Medical Service team members attend monthly training and case review sessions to assure our care is meeting the highest standards.
 Physician-led discussions create an interdisciplinary environment where ideas and knowledge can be shared.
 Critical skills are taught and practiced during quarterly tissue and Human Patient Simulation training.
-Monthly meetings and bi-yearly aircraft drills keep crews focused on safety and pair well with a multitude of required computer-based trainings that highlight all aspects of helicopter operations.
+Monthly safety meetings and annual safety and survival training keep crews focused on safety and pair well with a multitude of required computer-based trainings that highlight all aspects of helicopter operations.

 Our nurses, paramedics, physicians and support staff conduct frequent educational opportunities for partnering emergency services and the general public.
 They teach classes from basic cardiopulmonary resuscitation (CPR) to advanced trauma care and landing zone preparations.
 Team members also participate in community activities and demonstrations for interested civic groups.